Nalögo language

-Nalögo /nlz/ is an Oceanic language spoken on the island of Nendö or 'Santa Cruz', in the Solomon Islands.
-It used to be lumped together with Natügu under a single language called "Santa Cruz language"; but the two varieties were finally recognized to be two distinct languages.
+Nalögo (/nlz/) is an Oceanic language spoken on the island of Nendö in the Solomon Islands.
+It used to be lumped together with Natügu under a single language called the "Santa Cruz language", but the two varieties were recognized to be two distinct languages in 2012.

 Together, Nalögo, Natügu and Nanggu are the three indigenous languages of Nendö island.

 Nalögo has been described by linguist Valentina Alfarano.

 The language

 Name

 The name Nalögo (new orth.
 Nalrgo) comes from nalö-go /nlz/, literally "our language" - from nalö "language, word" + -go "1st + 2nd person augmented enclitic").

 Genetic affiliation

 Like its neighbours Natügu and Nanggu, Nalögo was once thought to be dialects of a language labelled “Santa Cruz”; and the latter was long thought to be a Papuan language.
 In the 2000s however, it became clear that was shown to be a member of the Austronesian language family, like the rest of the Reefs – Santa Cruz languages.